modiimedia/arri/README.md

 I'm currently finishing up the Go server implementation.
 After that is stable I have the following languages on my shortlist for the next potential server implementation:

 -   rust
 -   dart
 -   zig

 See this [guide](/docs/implementing-an-arri-server.md) for information on how to implement your own Arri server

+For those interested in Rust there is currently a [community-led](#community-projects) rust project for Arri schemas called [Ronky](https://github.com/arthurdw/ronky)

 ## Client Generators